bldevries/blackhole_geodesic_calculator/README.md

 ## Goals and milestones
 Ray Tracer
-* Add the ability to render objects *inside* the curved space-time region
 * Add a disk to the blackhole
+* Add multisampling
+* Allow camera to enter curved spacetime region
+* Increase sampling in the horizon region (try to make the ring of fire visible)
 * Add a metric that spans the whole scene
+* Add the ability to render objects *inside* the curved space-time region

+Testing:
+* Run on snellius
+* Collect some characteristics of photon trajectories for testing
+* Add a flat metric to the curvedpy code to compare curved and non curved scenarios precisely
+* Add a color coding option in Blender to find "rogue" rays

 Optimalization
 * Parallelization